Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

 \section{Results}

-In the present research, a series of results and phenomena were observed after the administration of a single bolus (5.0-5.2 mg/Kg) of the anesthetic agent propofol on the macaque animal models.
-Being verified alterations on the patterns and dynamics of brain functional connectivity.
+The present research observed a range of results and phenomena after administering a single bolus (5.0-5.2 mg/Kg) of the anesthetic agent propofol to the macaque animal models.
+Being verified alterations in the patterns and dynamics of functional brain connectivity.

 \end{multicols}

 \begin{multicols}{2}